• Skip to primary navigation

 I have stayed true to the recipe (well 99% true).
 This dish was always prepared with boiled new potatoes, but perhaps you’ve noticed in my recipes I don’t boil vegetables.
 I mentioned this in my Roasted Fiddlehead Ferns recipe, and unless I am making mashed potatoes, I just don’t boil vegetables.

-My version of this recipe includes baking the potatoes instead of boiling them.
+My version includes roasted potatoes.
 Full instructions are in the recipe card below.

 • Finely chop the dill and green onion.

-• Melt the butter in a pan, and quickly cook the onion for about 2 minues.
+• Heat the sunflower oil in a pan, and quickly cook the onion for about 2 minues.

 • Remove from heat, and add the dill.